 The swissnex Committee advises the State Secretary on strategic issues relating to the swissnex Network.
-It comprises ten high-ranking representatives from the most important ERI institutions (Swiss National Science Foundation (SNSF), Commission for Technology and Innovation (CTI), swissuniversities), the foundations sector, and the public and private sector.
-The responsible heads of division at the FDFA (Sectoral Foreign Policies) and SERI (International Relations) are also ex officio members of the swissnex Committee.
+It comprises ten high-ranking representatives from the most important ERI institutions (Swiss National Science Foundation (SNSF), Innosuisse, swissuniversities), the foundations sector, and the public and private sector.
+The responsible at the FDFA (Directorate for Resources) and SERI (International Relations) are also ex officio members of the swissnex Committee.

 The swissnex Committee members are: